marcomarino123/magnopy/docs/source/user-guide/theory-behind/hamiltonian-notation.rst

 Magnopy's approach
 ==================

-Magnopy does not give preference to any notation and support each one of them.
+Magnopy does not give preference to any notation, supports each one of them and implements conversion between any pair of notations.
+Magnopy was written to handle everything that concerns notation of the Hamiltonian automatically.
+User only have to specify the notation upon the creation of spin Hamiltonian.
 If the Hamiltonian is read from the know source (TODO put examples), then the notation of this source is known and set automatically.
-However, the user should be aware of the notation problem and specify it if the Hamiltonian is created by hands.

 The Notation in magnopy is implemented in the form of the small :py:class:`.Notation` class and is fully defined by the following